CheenWeenus/playtest-public/README.md

-# This is a public version of a school project I did
+# This is a public version of a school group project I did

 Should be able to just: `npm install`